CrazySiberianScientist/ECS_particles_0/README.md

 Hello, comrades!
 This is my training project, it consists of two parts : **ECS** and **OpenGL based Dummy-Engine**.
 Main purpose of this project - create ECS with minimal perfomance overhead *(ha-ha-ha)*, because of this I preferred static polymorphism (template magic), flat memory collections and hierarchies avoidance.
-Because this project is training there are some disadvantages:
+Since this project is training there are some disadvantages:
 * Project isn't well tested
 * I tried to implement cross-platform code, but it isn't configured for Linux build
 * There are may be strange and weird names and architecture decisions